 I can still remember the REVELATION in my early 20’s of fresh, sweet-tart strawberries in an arugula salad with a tropical fruit dressing.
 And a mind-blowing pear and baby greens salad with blue cheese, candied walnuts, and poppy seed dressing.
 I was hooked from the first bites.

 I’ve created dozens of variations on the savory fruit salad theme over the years and shared some of favorites with you here (see the list below).

-So when I spied Charentais Melon & Venus Grapes with Torn Prosciutto, Pistachios, Lemon Yogurt, Goat Cheese & Mint this past week on the lunch menu at Wildwood Restaurant in Portland, I had to try it.
+So when I spied Charentais Melon & Venus Grapes with Torn Prosciutto, Pistachios, Lemon Yogurt, Goat Cheese & Mint many moons ago on the lunch menu at Wildwood Restaurant in Portland, I had to try it.

 It was delicious of course and ripe for riffing.

 My rendition swaps the grapes for perfect Northwest blackberries and ups the flavor a notch by including Blackberry Lime Syrup with Star Anise.
 I couldn’t detect the goat cheese in the Wildwood original, but you will definitely taste it in the Yogurt Chevre Dressing here.